EXPLAINER: 2023 tax credits for EVs will boost their appeal

 The requirements knock Hyundai and Kia out of the credits, at least in the short term.
 They plan to build new EV and battery plants in Georgia, but those won’t open until 2025.
 European Union countries fear that the tax credits could make their automakers move factories to the U.S.

-There is a potential loophole, however.
+There is a loophole, however.
 The law appears to exempt commercial vehicles from the North America assembly and domestic battery mineral and parts requirements.
-That means that rental car, leasing and ride-share companies such as Uber and Lyft could get tax credits for foreign-made EVs, passing savings on to consumers.
-A fact sheet released by Treasury on Thursday indicates it would allow exemptions for commercial vehicles.
+That means that rental car and leasing companies with huge fleets as well as EVs used fuller-time for ride-share such as Uber and Lyft could be eligible for up to $7,500 in tax credits even for foreign-made EVs.
+A fact sheet released by Treasury on Thursday affirms it would allow exemptions for commercial vehicles, which the department says it must do based on the wording of the law.

-That move has drawn the ire of Sen. Joe Manchin, D-W.Va., a key vote in passing the Inflation Reduction Act, who on Thursday accused the Biden administration of bending to the desires of foreign countries.
+That move drew the anger of Manchin, a key vote in passing the Inflation Reduction Act, who on Thursday accused the Biden administration of bending to the desires of foreign countries.
 He said the exemptions undermine the law’s intent to “bring our energy and manufacturing supply chains onshore to protect our national security, reduce our dependence on foreign adversaries and create jobs right here in the United States.”

 Manchin said he would introduce legislation in the coming weeks that “prevents this dangerous interpretation from Treasury from moving forward.”